PreciselyData/cloudnative-geocoding/kubernetes/README.md

 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 ```
 ## Deploy the NGINX Ingress Controller and Prometheus-Adapter with Prometheus
-   The Geocoding application uses the NGINX Ingress Controller as a load balancer in order to monitor the number of active users.
-In addition,  Prometheus-Adapter is installed along with Prometheus Server in order to provide this data as custom metrics in Kubernetes, which the Geocoding application uses to autoscale.
+   The Geotax application uses the NGINX Ingress Controller as a load balancer in order to monitor the number of active users.
+In addition,  Prometheus-Adapter is installed along with Prometheus Server in order to provide this data as custom metrics in Kubernetes, which the Geotax application uses to autoscale.
    1. Install Prometheus Server using Helm:
       ```
       helm install prometheus prometheus-community/prometheus